Republic of Singapore Navy: Invincible class

 The Invincible class, also known as Type 218SG, is a submarine class ordered from Germany's ThyssenKrupp Marine Systems.
 Two Invincible-class submarines were procured in November 2013 and another two in May 2017.
 Several German industry experts commented then that the project would cost about one billion Euros and take six years to complete, with the first submarine expected to be delivered in 2020.

 The diesel electric submarines will have 50 per cent longer endurance, more firepower, more capable sensors and advanced automation than the existing fleet of RSN submarines.
 Armed with eight torpedo tubes and manned by a crew of 28, they can travel at a surface speed of more than 10 knots and a submerged speed of more than 15 knots.
-These submarines are particularly customized for Singapore's shallow and busy waters.
+These submarines are particularly customised for Singapore's shallow and busy waters.

 The first of four, RSS Invincible, was launched on 18 February 2019.
 She will undergo sea trials in Germany before delivery in 2022.
 The second and third boat, RSS Impeccable and RSS Illustrious were launched on 13 December 2022, expected to be delivered in 2023.
 The remaining one is scheduled to follow by 2024.
 The Invincible and Archer-class submarines are projected to replace the Challenger-class afterwards.

 All submarines, regardless of class, form the Seventh Flotilla of the RSN.
 The RSN also operates the submarine support and rescue vessel MV Swift Rescue.